egsh/elizaspeaking/content/post/so-much-more-than-just-a-blank-notebook.md

 If you're intrigued by what on earth a [bullet journal](http://bulletjournal.com/ "Bullet Journal") is or what they're for, here's a few tid-bits to whet your appetite.

-* [Ryder Carroll](http://www.rydercarroll.com/ "Ryder Carroll") invented the bullet journal system to help him focus in on what was important and be organised.
+* [Ryder Carroll](http://www.rydercarroll.com/ "Ryder Carroll") invented the bullet journal system to help him focus in on what was important and just be organised.
 * All you need to start your very own bullet journal is any old pen and any old notebook.
 In [this video](https://www.youtube.com/watch?v=fm15cmYU0IM "How to Bullet Journal"), Ryder tells you how.
 * Once you've got the basics, you can start logging on the next page or you can plan out the first few pages.

 I like to have a month or two planned out in advance by using sticky notes on the pages.
 Sticky notes are a great way to trial different page orders; you can even use them to plan different page layouts.
+I lost track of how many times I rearranged the sticky notes that you see here, so I cannot recommend this tip enough!

 ![](https://thumbs.gfycat.com/GlossyHarmlessDonkey-max-14mb.gif)

 Always keep your bullet journal simple when you start out (something which I most certainly did not do and, dang, it was hard).
-Now that I kind of have a clue about what I'm doing, I'm setting up my bullet journal beginning with December and carrying into 2018.
+Now that I kind of have a clue about what I'm doing, I'm setting up my new bullet journal beginning with December and carrying into 2018.

 Got a pen and a little notebook?
 Why not start your own bullet journal today?
 Give it a go and see where it can take you.